Yoshiki (musician): 2010–2017: solo career and Yoshiki Classical

 In 2010, Yoshiki with Toshi appeared and performed at Japan Expo in Paris on July 4.
 In October, he fainted in his hotel room on X Japan's tour, and was subsequently diagnosed with hyperthyroidism.
 He teamed up with Toshi again on January 24–25, 2011, at the first expensive high-end dinner show for their project ToshI feat Yoshiki, where an orchestra was utilized and later a live album released of the show.
 On March 6, Yoshiki co-organized with fashion producer Jay FR (from the fashion festival "Tokyo Girls Collection") a fashion and music event "Asia Girls Explosion" at Yoyogi National Stadium.
 At the event many special guest models walked the runway, Yoshiki's own kimono line that he designed, and both X Japan and Violet UK performed.
 On May 27, "Yoshiki Radio" was launched on Sirius XM's Boneyard station.
-The hour-long program hosted by Yoshiki, aired the first Sunday of every month at 9 p.m.
-ET.
-On July 21, at San Diego Comic-Con International, Yoshiki unveiled the comic book series Blood Red Dragon, which was created in collaboration with American comic book legends Stan Lee and Todd McFarlane and stars a superhero version of himself.
+The hour-long program hosted by Yoshiki, aired the first Sunday of every month.
+On July 21, at San Diego Comic-Con, Yoshiki unveiled the comic book series Blood Red Dragon, which was created in collaboration with American comic book legends Stan Lee and Todd McFarlane and stars a superhero version of himself.

 In 2012, Yoshiki composed the theme song for the 69th Golden Globe Awards, and on January 15, 2013, the theme was officially released through iTunes in 111 countries, with all proceeds being donated to charities chosen by the Hollywood Foreign Press Association.
 A wax figure of Yoshiki was unveiled at Madame Tussauds Hong Kong wax museum in May 2012.
 In 2013, Yoshiki's figure was moved to the Tokyo location.
 On August 27, 2013, the third classical studio album Yoshiki Classical was released.
-It debuted as the #1 overall classical seller in Japan, and the #2 in the United States iTunes Store chart.
+It debuted at No. 1 on the iTunes Classical Musica Chart in 10 different countries.
 In celebration of its release, a special live performance was held at the Grammy Museum.